 An annual pay increase is awarded based on the outcome of the relevant national pay negotiation process.
-Based upon the decisions taken at a national level by the NJCs relevant to this Authority, the Authority's Green Book staff still await their pay award for 2021, normally applicable from 1 April.
-Grey Book Staff received a 1.5% award, effective from 1 July 2021.
+Based upon the decisions taken at a national level by the NJCs relevant to this Authority, the Authority's Corporate support staff working to Green Book terms and conditions were awarded a monetary value pay award for 2022, effective from 1 April.
+On this basis every full time support staff employee received an additional £1925.00 per annum.
+Those uniformed operational staff who work to the Grey book terms and conditions' annual pay award is currently still pending agreement.